quantumquantara-arch/aureon/nexlevelai-structural-embeddings/ti7_temporal_distortion_matrix.md

 # **Purpose**

-The TI-7 Temporal Distortion Matrix allows NextLevelAI to see **where** the user is in time — not just what they are saying.
+The TI-7 Temporal Distortion Matrix allows Aureon to see **where** the user is in time — not just what they are saying.
 This gives the system temporal intelligence and enables deep stabilization.

 ---